hantsy/jakartaee8-starter-boilerplate/docs/01setup.md

 The project skeleton is ready, then import the source codes into your favorite IDE.

-### Import the project codes into IDEs
+## Importing source codes into IDEs

-Apache NetBeans IDE, Eclipse IDE and IntelliJ IDEA have great IDE support, and VS Code also has basic Maven support if you have instaled the Java extension pack..
+Almost all IDEs, including Apache NetBeans IDE, Eclipse IDE and IntelliJ IDEA have great Maven support, and VS Code also has basic Maven support if you have installed the  [Java extension pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) .

-#### Apache NetBeans IDE
+### Apache NetBeans IDE

- NetBeans  can recognize Maven  project directly.
+ NetBeans will recognize Maven project directly.

-1. Open  *File->Open* Project, or click the *Open Project* icon button in the toolbar,  or use *Ctrl+Shift+O* shortcuts to start up the *Open Project* dialog.
+1. Open  *File->Open* Project from IDE main menu, or click the *Open Project* icon button in the toolbar,  or use *Ctrl+Shift+O* shortcuts to start up the *Open Project* dialog.

-2. Select the folder of the source codes, it should be displayed as a NetBeans  Maven project icon.
+2. Select the folder of the source codes, it should be displayed as a NetBeans Maven project.

    <img src="./import-nb.png" alt="Open project in NetBeans" style="zoom:80%;" />

-3. After it is imported, it  will try to resolve dependencies and show the project source in a tree structure.
+3. After the project is imported, it  will try to resolve dependencies and show the project source in a tree structure.

    ![project imported](./import-nb2.png)

-#### Eclipse IDE
+### Eclipse IDE

 1. Click *File-> Import...* from the main menu to open the *Import* dialog.